Day 52 - Warrior Training Revised: Part 3

 20 - Yoga/Recovery

 21 - Warrior Dash

-My bridge program between Warrior Dash and Tough Mudder will remain the same, you can view it here
+My bridge program between Warrior Dash and Tough Mudder will remain the same, you can view it here.

-by most people because it is dressed in overalls and looks like work."
+Quote of the day:"Opportunity is missed by most people because it is dressed in overalls and looks like work."